Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Experiments

 \section{Experiments}

-We evaluate SIFS on both synthetic and real datasets in terms of three measurements.
-The first one is the \emph{scaling ratio}: $1-\frac{(n-\tilde{n})(p-\tilde{p})}{np}$, where $\tilde{n}$, $\tilde{p}$, $n$, and $p$ are the numbers of inactive samples and features identified by SIFS, sample size, and feature dimension of the datasets.
-The second measure is \emph{rejection ratios} of each triggering of ISS and IFS in SIFS: $\frac{\tilde{n}_i}{n_0}$ and $\frac{\tilde{p}_i}{p_0}$, where $\tilde{n}^i$ and $\tilde{p}^i$ are the numbers of inactive samples and features identified in $i$-th triggering of ISS and IFS in SIFS. $n_0$ and $p_0$ are the numbers of inactive samples and features in the solution.
-The third measure is \emph{speedup}, i.e., the ratio of the running time of the solver without screening to that with screening.
+We evaluate SIFS on both synthetic and real data sets in terms of three measurements: \emph{speedup}, \emph{scaling ratio}, and \emph{rejection ratio}.
+Speedup is given by the ratio of the running time of the solver without screening to that with screening.

+For sparse SVMs, scaling ratio is defined as $1-\frac{(n-\tilde{n})(p-\tilde{p})}{np}$, where $\tilde{n}$, $\tilde{p}$, $n$, and $p$ are the numbers of inactive samples and features identified by SIFS, sample size, and feature dimension of the data set.
+From steps 6 to 11 in Algorithm \ref{alg:framework-screening}, we can see that we trigger the rules ISS and IFS repetitively until no new features and samples are identified.
+We adopt the rejection ratios of the $i$-th triggering of ISS and IFS defined as $\frac{\tilde{n}_i}{n_0}$ and $\frac{\tilde{p}_i}{p_0}$ to evaluate their performances in each triggering, where $\tilde{n}_i$ and $\tilde{p}_i$ are the numbers of inactive samples and features identified in the $i$-th triggering of ISS and IFS. $n_0$ and $p_0$ are the numbers of inactive samples and features.